-Council has submitted an application to the Independent Pricing and Regulatory Tribunal (known as IPART) for a special rate variation of 9.5% each year, for three years with a cumulative increase of 31.29%.
-Council is awaiting a determination from IPART and if approved will be implemented on 1 July 2023 for the key purpose of financial sustainability and delivering planned services with some enhancements.
+Council has been approved by the Independent Pricing and Regulatory Tribunal (known as IPART) for a special rate variation of 9.5% each year, for three years with a cumulative increase of 31.29%.
+The SRV will commence on 1 July 2023 for the key purpose of financial sustainability and delivering planned services with some enhancements.